efredericks/gvsu-cis373/assets/labs/lab4.md

 Comment out the print statement in the forever loop - we don't want it to obliterate our next calls.

 The following code "samples" the temperatures over a small period of time and then calculates the average within `resting_temp`.
 We'll use that as our baseline later.

+(It should go above your forever loop but after your thermistor variable is defined).

 ```
 # Sample resting temperature when program starts to get baseline